 Over 60 per cent of children with epilepsy will respond to antiepileptic drugs.
 Epilepsy phenotype is the primary determinant of anti-epileptic drug of choice in children.
 Epilepsy syndromes usually present in childhood and may be associated with refractory seizures.
-Even though monotherapy is preferred in the treatment of epilepsy because of the adverse effects of antiepileptic drugs, polytherapy may be required in epilepsy syndromes with refractory seizures.
+Even though monotherapy is preferred in the treatment of epilepsy in children, because of the adverse effects of antiepileptic drugs, polytherapy may be required in epilepsy syndromes with refractory seizures.

 Lennox=Gastaut syndrome is an epilepsy syndrome characterised by multiple seizure types and cognitive decline as well as characteristic EEG findings.